rocketpowerkille/Tare/docs/BAZANTIC_INVESTIGATION.md

 5. Review tool bindings and model availability.
 The model ID reflects the previously used Haiku setting; confirm it is offered.
 Empty output examples intentionally avoid fabricated acceptance.
 Test and publish the drafts.
+   For the pinned Recipe, keep only `tare_report_context` and the exact JSON output instructions in its specification.
+Do not paste the older public explanation Recipe's prose-only instructions into this Recipe.
+Its input is the string `question`; the runner adds the temporary reference and format rules.
 6. Set `TARE_RECIPE_ENABLED=true` and `TARE_INVESTIGATION_RECIPE` to the actual
    published pinned-report handle, including any generated suffix.
 Restart.
    This enables unsigned execution only, never payment.